fatmazayrek/Qt5_GUI_Development_for_Beginners/QMainWindow/Readme.md

 ----->

-Also, I added some Actions in menubar🎇
+Also, I added some Actions with their shortcut in menubar🎇

 ![image](https://user-images.githubusercontent.com/91613858/210274606-d7412b02-f671-482f-92a0-8cf4e9e461a2.png)